tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 ### Global

 FactoryBot also supports [global sequences](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#global-sequences).
 These are named sequences that can be used in other factories.
-Global sequences can be useful for providing globally unique, valid data across your factories (e.g., email addresses), but they can also be an easy way to generate new data in general.
+Global sequences can provide globally unique, valid data across your factories (e.g., email addresses) and also be an easy way to generate new data in general.
 For example, at work, we have a `string` sequence that returns the string, "string" with a number appended.

 ```ruby
 sequence :string do |n|